mohMujeeb/Astramind/README.md

 ## AstraMind — Tool-Calling AI Agent

 AstraMind is a full-stack, agentic AI system that decomposes complex user queries into subtasks and dynamically routes each step to the most appropriate tool.
-It goes beyond a prototype — featuring a Django backend, PostgreSQL memory persistence, and LangGraph orchestration — making it a deployable AI agent platform.
+It goes beyond a prototype, featuring a Django backend, PostgreSQL memory persistence, and LangGraph orchestration, making it a deployable AI agent platform.

 **Features**